My name is Mary Worrell and I’m an American newspaper reporter-turned-teacher living in The Netherlands.

 I have a teaching license from Old Dominion University in secondary education with endorsements in English and journalism.
 I graduated from ODU in 2006 with a Bachelor of Arts in English with a journalism emphasis.
 Most recently I completed my Master of Arts in Educational Technology (MAET) at Michigan State University.

 Being a business reporter fed my love of learning and talking (and my penchant for nosiness), but after a few years I decided quit my newspaper job in Norfolk, Virginia and head back to school to pursue education and my secondary teaching license.
 I was looking for something even more challenging and fulfilling for my life.
 From the moment I stepped into a classroom for my first practical experience, I knew I had found my true passion – helping students learn.
 My students in the United States gave me some of the most perspective-changing experiences of my short teaching career before I decided to uproot myself and move to The Netherlands for a new adventure.
-I am part of an amazing team of educators at a new international school in The Netherlands where I teach English and technology according to the Middle Years Programme of the International Baccalaureate.
-Our doors opened in Fall 2012 and it has been one fulfilling and amazing ride so far.
-Opening a school is an incredible feat and I’m grateful to be a part of it.
+I am part of an amazing team of educators at a new international school in The Netherlands where I teach English Language & Literature according to the Middle Years Programme of the International Baccalaureate.
+During the first few years of our small school, which opened in the Fall of 2012, I taught Technology in addition to English.
+Now we have grown and I am “just” an English teacher in addition to being part of the tech integration team.
+Opening a school is an incredible feat that requires lots of grit and hat changes, but I’m grateful to be a part of it.

 When I’m not teaching or learning, I enjoy reading, writing, ruminating on my immigrant experience, thinking about issues in education with my personal learning network, experimenting in vegan cooking, and knitting a few stitches.

 The information on this blog reflects my own ideas and opinions and is not meant to reflect the views of my employer.

 If you would like to chat privately, please contact me.
 Or, find me online!